 Besides requiring students to demonstrate that they have achieved the detailed course objectives and competencies, I have the following goals for my students:

-- Students should be able to demonstrate that they understand, and can apply, scientific principles to explain the wide variety of objects and events being studied.
+- Students should be able to demonstrate that they understand, and can apply, scientific principles to explain the wide variety of objects, systems, and events being studied.
 Students should be able to describe a sequence of physical processes that result in what we observe.

-- They should leave with not only knowledge of what has already been discovered, but also with knowledge of many important unsolved problems and an understanding of why these problems are important.
+- Students should leave with not only knowledge of what has already been discovered, but also with knowledge of many important unsolved problems and an understanding of why these problems are important.

-- They should also leave able to explain how various aspects of the universe have physical and/or philosophical relevance to their lives.
+- Students should also leave able to explain how various aspects of the universe have relevance to their lives.

-- Since my courses are often the only science courses taken by non-majors, I want my students to understand what it means to think scientifically, and how the scientific process works to reveal what we know.
+- Since my courses are often the only science courses taken by non-majors, I want my students to understand what it means to think scientifically, how the scientific process works, and how our scientific understanding evolves.

 - Another goal is for my students is for them to be increasingly independent learners, able to tap into the vast online knowledge base available, becoming less reliant on me or our textbook as their sole sources of information.
 In addition, students need to be able to evaluate the credibility of their sources of information.